jessgordon/CV/README.md

 ## Hobbies

-Chuck me a pen, paintbrush, polymer clay, anything crafty along with a pair of headphones and a Spotify subscription and I'll be sorted.\
+Chuck me a pen, paintbrush, polymer clay, anything crafty along with a pair of headphones and a Spotify subscription and I'll be sorted.
 I do also go outside and love visiting new places.
 I've spent six months completing voluntary work in Cusco, Peru.
-Closer to home I'll happily enjoy some live music with friends, go on long walks with a flask of tea, or just lose myself in a charity shop crawl.
 Coming back home to a new episode of NEVER TOO SMALL is perfection (it’s about reimaging small space living before you ask…).